 The IF/THEN tool isn’t applicable for all ABTs, but experiment and see if it is for yours.
 Try using a positive IF/THEN in the AND to help set the stakes to the Outer Circle of how great everything will be if it goes to plan.
 Or use a negative IF/THEN in the BUT to show the Outer Circle how bad things can be if everything goes astray.
-In either case, be as specific as you can to show the Outer Circle what is at stake if everything goes right or if everything goes wrong.
+In either case, be as specific as you can to show the Outer Circle what is at stake if everything goes right in the AND or if everything goes wrong in the BUT.

 Fools and Working Circles

 Not My First Rodeo – Patty Limerick’s Blog

 Dancing With Professors: The Trouble With Academic Prose – A New York Times article written by Patty Limerick in 1993 about the problems academics have with communication.
 Still relevant today!

 Brian Palermo’s Resources – Brian offers a number of resource videos on his website, some with interactive exercises built in.
 Topics include listening, utilizing emotional intelligence, and audience focused communication.
 He also offers online improv training to help improve listening and communication skills.